OJB-Quantum/Primer-Enhanced-Mathematics-Framework/README.md

 │  ├─ “product of (x and y)” --> (x) × (y)
 │  └─ “ratio of (x to y)” --> (x) / (y)
 ├─ Sign meaning & connotation
-│  ├─ Positive / negative as direction or offset
+│  ├─ Positive/ negative as direction or offset
 │  └─ Emotional vs mathematical “positive/negative” differentiated
 └─ Equation reading habits
    ├─ Prefer “converts to” for intermediate steps